Yuri010/SubDima/README.md

 ### About

 "the creator" grants you a non-exclusive, limited license to use the program on own property.
-Other machines should only be used with this script with the permission of the rightful owner of that pc EVEN THOUGH THE NAME IS AN ANAGRAM OF MANUAL DISTRIBUTION, THE CREATOR DOES NOT ENDORSE NOR SUPPORT THIS.
+Other machines should only be used with this script with the permission of the rightful owner of that pc.
+EVEN THOUGH THE NAME IS AN ANAGRAM OF MANUAL DISTRIBUTION, THE CREATOR DOES NOT ENDORSE NOR SUPPORT THIS.
 The creator is not responsible to any damage to property, files and others.
 The one responsible is the "one" executing this script.